ssanj/haskell-design-exercises/problem-defintion-3.md

 - If the project directory has a corresponding folder path in the config directory with an executable script, it gets executed.
 - If the project directory has a corresponding folder path in the config directory without an executable script, fall back to language-based execution.
-- The project directory has no matching languages, and the default script should be executed
 - If the project directory matches the Scala language and has a matching script under configDir/scala folder, verify that the script for scala is executed.
-- If the project directory matches the Ruby language and doesn't have a matching script under config/ruby folder, it should run the default script if none are found
-- Verify the execution log tracks the path taken to find the executable script
+- If the project directory matches the Ruby language and doesn't have a matching script under config/ruby folder, it should run the default script if none are found.
+Verify the execution log tracks the path taken to find the default script
 - When a script execution fails, the default error handler writes a message to stdout.